Wrangell, Alaska: 21st century

 In an election held on May 6, 2008, to decide whether to upgrade from city to borough status, 63.99% of the votes were in favor of borough status.
 On May 30, 2008, Wrangell was reincorporated as the City and Borough of Wrangell.
-Canadian American Donald McConachie Sr. was the CBW's first mayor.
+Canadian American Donald McConachie Sr. was the first mayor of the CBW.
 He was succeeded by Jeremy M. Maxand, but was elected in 2012 as mayor again after Maxand declined to seek reelection.

 The Wrangell Cooperative Association has commissioned a team to restore Chief Shakes House and the totems at Totem Park.
 It consists of a master carver, Wayne Price, and six assistants, four of them women, accepted after intensive training in the use of the traditional adze tool.

 Geography

 Wrangell is located on the northern tip of Wrangell Island, an island in the Alaska Panhandle.
 It is 155 mi south of the Alaskan capital of Juneau.
 It is across the narrow Zimovia Strait from the mouth of the Stikine River on the Alaska mainland.
 The town is named after the island, which was named after Ferdinand Petrovich Wrangel, a Russian explorer and the administrator of the Russian-American Company from 1830 to 1835.

-Per the 2010 United States Census, the borough has a total area of 3462 sqmi, of which 2541 sqmi is land and 921 sqmi is water.
+Per the 2010 United States census, the borough has a total area of 3462 sqmi, of which 2541 sqmi is land and 921 sqmi is water.

-This is larger than the former City of Wrangell, which as of the 2000 census had a total area of 70.844 sqmi, of which 45.278 sqmi was land and 25.566 sqmi was water.
+The former City of Wrangell, as of the 2000 census, had a total area of 70.844 sqmi, of which 45.278 sqmi was land and 25.566 sqmi was water.